Shared Library (DLL)#

 For 32-bit __cdecl DLL:

-Since you already selected the bitness via the Visual Studio version, passing an additional flag to force a certain bitness will cause a n error and make the process terminate prematurely.
+Since the bitness for Visual Studio is already specified with the -A switch (or embedded in the ``-G`` string for older VS versions), passing an additional flag to force a certain bitness will cause an error and the process will terminate.

 3. Do the build: